SpareRoom/slack-action/README.md

 #### Formatting messages

 Please refer to [Slack's documentation](https://api.slack.com/docs/messages) on message formatting.
 They also have a [message builder](https://api.slack.com/docs/messages/builder) that's great for playing around and previewing messages.
 Your messages can contain attachments, markdown, buttons, and more.

-## License

-The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE).